bbauska/TUMx-DWAPNx/README.md

 terminal.

 I did this in my previous video just to show that it actually is working.
-I\'m copying this link over here.
+I&apos;m copying this link over here.
 Let me just hide these sections, open Safari, paste, enter and this is exactly what we want to see.
 So, our application is running and this are the relationships that I get back from our application.

 So, back here and our application is running.
-This code is loaded into a process and let\'s actually see what these lines of code now do.
+This code is loaded into a process and let&apos;s actually see what these lines of code now do.
 So, we have seen that at the very beginning, we are requiring some files and some components of our app and next line of code, that we want to look at, is this one.